marlonbarrios/marlonbarrios.github.io/README.md

 I am a member of the Alien Club in France, a Kernel International Fellow with Block 5, and a member of the consulting group GenAI in the UK.
 I am also a founding member of the Metaficciones Collective, collaborating with peers from Mexico, Spain, and France to investigate postdramatic theater and other procedural strategies for realtime composition.
 Metaficiones explores longing, belonging, queerness,  dislocation, decolonial practices, and speculative stories of migration and possible emancipated yet alien futures.
 Our work utilizes speculative narratives,  machine learning, robotics, autonomous systems, and bottom-up architectures to explore these themes.
 In Novemeber 2024, Metaficciones will be in residency at the  Centro de Cultura Digital in Mexico.

-For more insights into my work and philosophy, explore this  portfolio and my contributions on Medium.
-I publish very often on Instagram and try to keep my repositories updated.
 I am also the technical director of AI+ART+LAB for the Nomade Lab, exploring the impact and diffusion of AI in African artists and the impact of generative AI in the global South.

-For more insights into my work and philosophy, visit my portfolio and explore my contributions on Medium.
+I hold an MFA in Dance and Technology from The Ohio State University and completed The General Assembly Software Engineering Immersive Program.
+I am also certified in Vipassana/Mindfulness Meditation, Embodyoga, and the Somatic Experiencing Certification Program (1st year).

-I publish very often in Instagram and try to keep my repositorties upadted.
+ I publish very often on Medium,  Instagram and GitHub.

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/marlonbarriossolano/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marlon-barrios-solano-98599b205/)